-The clouds were low, as if a coastal mist had settled in above our heads.
-It felt pleasantly cool, and needless to say, it felt mystic, particularly serene in camp and the surrounding rainforest this morning.
+The clouds were low as if a coastal mist had settled in above our heads.
+It felt pleasantly cool and needless to say, it felt mystic, particularly serene in camp and the surrounding rainforest this morning.
 I greeted Adul (a master of many trades) at 4.40am and we set off to the listening post ready to find and do some habituation of Group A.

 The listening post was 200 meters down the railway.
 We got there at 4.50am and proceeded to wait for the song of the male of group A to begin.
 We waited patiently as we watched and heard the forest wake up, the clouds began to lift as the sun’s rays’ past through the different forest layers.

 It continued to be so peaceful and still, until, a male gibbon coda (the male song) could be heard from the listening post in the direction of Camp.
 Adul and I backtracked, slowly and carefully walked down the rail back to camp until the gibbon was in both ear and eyeshot.
 He was alone, but oddly it was not the adult male of group A, known to researchers as Air, but a younger subadult male.
-We sat listening and watching him about 20 meters way from him, we were on rail and he was sat in a Terontang tree feeding and singing.
-The feeding and singing simultaneously wasn’t going too well for him as he kept choking and coughing, which is possibly the most audibly cute noise I’ve be heard in the forest.
+We sat listening and watching him about 20 meters way from him, we were on the rail and he was sat in a Terontang tree feeding and singing.
+The feeding and singing simultaneously weren’t going too well for him as he kept choking and coughing, which is possibly the most audibly cute noise I’ve been heard in the forest.

 He was singing for about 40 minutes then began to move out of our view, we decided to relocate ourselves to transect 0, and there we found him moving in the general north direction away from us.

-He was very fast, and went far ahead of us.
+He was very fast and went far ahead of us.
 Though we weren’t worried about losing him as we could see rustling in the distance about 50 meters ahead.
 We scrambled through the trees over to the rustling and it transpired it was actually the Camp group of Red Langur monkeys who were feeding, directly above us.
 Adul and I sighed in deep Air that we had lost the gibbon at 5.50am just over 40mins since the habituation had begun.

 This was frustrating because habituated gibbons allow us to follow them as they do not flee so we can take behavioural data.
 The more gibbons we have habituated the larger the sample size of gibbons, which in turn potentially exposes more and different behaviours that vary between individuals.